kstmostofa/laravel-smpp/README.md

 The transport supports IPv6 and will prefer IPv6 addresses over IPv4 when available.
 You can modify this feature by setting forceIpv6 or forceIpv4 to force it to only use IPv6 or IPv4.

 In addition to the DNS lookups, it will also look for local IPv4 addresses using gethostbyname(), so "localhost" works for IPv4.
 For IPv6 localhost specify "::1".

 Implementation notes
 -----

 - You can't connect as a transceiver, otherwise supported by SMPP v.3.4
 - The SUBMIT_MULTI operation of SMPP, which sends a SMS to a list of recipients, is not supported atm.
 You can easily add it though.
 - The sockets will return false if the timeout is reached on read() (but not readAll or write).
   You can use this feature to implement an enquire_link policy.
 If you need to send enquire_link for every 30 seconds of inactivity, set a timeout of 30 seconds, and send the enquire_link command after readSMS() returns false.
 - The examples above assume that the SMSC default datacoding is [GSM 03.38](http://en.wikipedia.org/wiki/GSM_03.38).
 - Remember to activate registered delivery if you want delivery receipts (set to SMPP::REG_DELIVERY_SMSC_BOTH / 0x01).
- - Both the SmppClient and transport components support a debug callback, which defaults to [error_log](http://www.php.net/manual/en/function.error-log.php) .
+- Both the SmppSmppClient and transport components support a debug callback, which defaults to [error_log](http://www.php.net/manual/en/function.error-log.php) .
 Use this to redirect debug information.

 F.A.Q.
 -----